partkeepr/PartKeepr/documentation/developer/UNIT-TESTS.md

 # Functional / Unit Testing

+## Prerequisites

 In order to run functional / unit tests, you first need to define the following environment variable to specify which test database you are using:

 `export SYMFONY__TESTDB=<databasetype>`

-The following databases are supported:
+The following databases are pre-configured in `config_test.yml`:

 - `mysql`
 - `pgsql`
 - `sqlite`

+Note that the database connections are configured for travis testing; you might need to change the database name, user and password properties.

+## Running the tests

 The unit tests are ran by `phpunit -c app/`.
 This also generates a coverage report in the directory `reports/coverage`.